pbstark/Repro-s159-f19/syllabus18.md

 #### Group Assignment 7. **Due 11/25, 11:59pm:**
 + devise and implement a goodness-of-fit test for the Poisson regression model
 + test the hypothesis that the Alameda county data arise from a Poisson regression model
-+ test the hypotheses that implement the Poisson regression, including the relevant fixed effects
++ test the hypotheses that the Poisson regression, including the relevant fixed effects

 -->